There are several health benefits of cinnamon but it is more popular worldwide because of its delicious taste.

 However, this should still need to be studied more.
 The cinnamon extracts prevent the virus from entering the cells.
 This process of blocking viral entry is significant to prevent HIV from developing to AIDS.

-13. Beneficial To Skin Health
+17. Cinnamon Is Beneficial To Skin Health

 Cinnamon’s antimicrobial properties may help with skin issues like rashes, allergies, infections, and skin irritations.